 For many years the DO-IT (Disabilities, Opportunities, Internetworking, and Technology) Center has coordinated Internet activities at selected summer camps.
-DO-IT staff and program participants teach campers how to send messages to their friends and family with electronic mail, use the World Wide Web for fun and education, and create World Wide Web pages.
+DO-IT staff and program participants teach campers how to send messages to their friends and family with e-mail, use the Web for fun and education, and create web pages.

 Internet activities at camps vary depending on the campers served and the program needs of the sponsoring organizations.
 Some are day camps where local children and youth drop by for basic Internet training each day.
 In other settings, campers are scheduled into the computer lab for short sessions, just as they choose to swim, hike, boat, and do crafts; others offer an intense camp session for those who wish to develop in-depth Internet skills.